 What is cool, creamy and delicious?
 Yogurt!
 Even better, it is a great part of a healthy diet for kids.
 Yogurt is rich in protein and calcium and contains potassium.
 One cup counts as one of the three dairy servings recommended for children 9 years old through adulthood by USDA's MyPlate.
 For 2- and 3-year-olds, two cups of dairy is recommended and 2½ cups for 4- to 8-year-olds.
 Yogurt can also contain live, active bacteria cultures, as indicated on the label.
 These cultures, or probiotics, are considered "good bacteria" for the gut and can help maintain healthy digestive systems.

 Yogurt comes in an array of flavors and styles.
-On a single trip to the supermarket, a shopper could easily see more than a dozen different brands with at least three varieties of each for sale.
+On a single trip to the supermarket, a shopper could easily see more than a dozen different brands with multiple varieties of each.
 Between low-fat, fat-free, fruited, flavored, plain, Greek and traditional — the choices can be overwhelming.
 Here is a breakdown to help you select what's best for you and your family.

 Whole Milk, Low-Fat or Fat-Free?